-Former Korowal High student Sarah Keenahan is a little person with a big mission - to change attitudes towards dwarfism.
+Former Korowal School student Sarah Keenahan is a little person with a big mission - to change attitudes towards dwarfism.

 Both Sarah and her mum have the condition achondroplasia dwarfism which affects one in 30,000 children.